 Command Possible Responses

 AT#VSTATE #STATE: "IDLE"

-OK

-Note: Idle state
+OK Note: Idle state.

 AT#VSTATE #STATE: "DIALING"

-OK

-Note: Dialing the ISP.
-Not yet connected
+OK Note: Dialing the ISP.
+Not yet connected.

 AT#VSTATE #STATE: "AUTHENTICATING"

-OK

-Note: Connection.
+OK Note: Connection.
 Not yet PPP negotiated.
-(PPP OK message)
+(PPP OK message).

 AT#VSTATE #STATE: "CONNECTED"

-OK
+ОК

 Note: Connected to Internet.
-An IP address has been attributed to the TCP/IP
+An IP address has been attributed to the TCP/IP stac

-stack

-AT#VSTATE #NO SERVICE

-Note: No radio network connection made
+AT#VSTATE #NO SERVICE Note: No radio network connection made.

 AT#VSTATE #STATE: "DISCONNECTING"

-Note: In the process of disconnecting from the current communication process
+Note: In the process of disconnecting from the current communication process.

-Display All Parameters #VALL
+AT#VSTATE #STATE: "CHECKING"

+Note: Either, in the process of setting up an outgoing communication session over

+GSM or GPRS, or in the process of answering an incoming call (manually or

+automatically) over GSM.